-Treating one's car well with proper maintenance will lead to a rewarding long-term ownership, saving the expense of buying a new vehicle sooner than necessary.
+There are many benefits to maintaining your old car.
+Treating it well with proper maintenance will lead to rewarding long-term ownership, saving you the expense of buying a new vehicle sooner than necessary.

-I’ll tell you how I am keeping my 18-year-old car running as good as new, and how it's good enough to last me another 100,000 miles.
+I’ll tell you how I kept my 20-year-old car running as good as new and how it's good enough to last me another 100,000 miles.

-Your car's user manual gives you a schedule for maintaining certain things.
+Your car's user manual includes a schedule for maintaining certain things.
 Follow the manufacturer's recommendations.
-This helps prolong the useful years of your car.
-Here is a short list:
+That helps prolong the use of your vehicle.

 - Change oil and oil filter routinely.

-- Keep all fluids filled properly.
-This may be included with oil changes.
+- Keep all fluids appropriately filled.
+That may be included with oil changes.

 - Replace spark plugs.